golangci/golangci-lint/README.tmpl.md

      It takes 300-1000 ms for `$GOROOT/src`.
 2. Smart linters scheduling

    We schedule linters by a special algorithm which takes estimated execution time into account.
 It allows to save 10-30% of time when one of heavy linters (megacheck etc) is enabled.

-3. Improved program loading

-   We smartly use setting `TypeCheckFuncBodies` in `loader.Config` to build `loader.Program`.
-   If there are no linters requiring SSA enabled we can load dependencies of analyzed code much faster by not analyzing their functions: we analyze only file-level declarations.
-It makes program loading 10-30% faster in such cases.
-4. Don't fork to run shell commands
+3. Don't fork to run shell commands

 All linters are vendored in the `/vendor` folder: their version is fixed, they are builtin and you don't need to install them separately.